AWS

 What your team gets

-When nic deploy finishes, your team will have:
+When nic deploy finishes, your team will have all standard NKP services plus:

 - A managed Kubernetes cluster ready for workloads (AWS EKS, multi-AZ by default).